pitt-cdm/website--tyllerbarner/ASSETS.md

 are from Cassi Floom\

-All of their written approvals are in a folder titled Credits Approval\
+All of their written approvals are in a folder titled Credits Approval located in the docs folder\

 All other photos and gifs are my own\